-Trevor Seamon made a devastating passport mistake over the holidays, and it ruined his family’s dream vacation.
+Prior to the current global pandemic, Trevor Seamon made a devastating passport mistake and it ruined his family’s dream vacation.
 In all the preparation for the journey to Italy, he neglected to check the validity of their passports.
 That error led the Seamons to arrive at the airport with passports expiring within 90 days — invalid for travel.
 Denied boarding, they missed their eagerly anticipated trip and ended up right back home at the end of the day.

 If you are a regular reader of this site, then you know the simple answer.
 No. It’s always the passenger’s responsibility to check his/her passport’s validity for their intended destination.